This post got so long it has been divided into two sections :

 Learn how to control the upper tension

 Find out how to control the upper thread tension and balance the upper/ lower thread stitching.
+It’s easiest to see the effects if you have different colour threads in top and bobbin.

 (Beware altering the bobbin tension – the machine may never sew well again – how do I know this. . .
 Best to get a second bobbin case when you want to try bobbin work, so you can keep one case unaltered.)